dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/controls/how-to-bind-a-treeview-to-data-that-has-an-indeterminable-depth.md

 ---
-title: "How to: Bind a TreeView to Data That Has an Indeterminable Depth" ms.date: "03/30/2017"
+title: "How to: Bind a TreeView to Data That Has an Indeterminable Depth"
+description: Learn how to bind a TreeView to data that has an indeterminable depth by means of the included code example in XAML. ms.date: "03/30/2017"
 helpviewer_keywords:
   - "TreeView control [WPF], binding to data of indeterminate depth"